cockroachdb/docs/v21.2/multiregion-overview.md

 1. (*Optional*) Change table localities (global, regional by table, regional by row).
 This step is optional because by default the tables in a database will be homed in the database's primary region (as set during Step 1).
 1. (*Optional*) Change the database's survival goals (zone or region).
 This step is optional because by default multi-region databases will be configured to survive zone failures.

 These steps describe the simplest case, where you accept all of the default settings.
-If your application has performance or availability needs that are different than what the default settings provide you can explore customization options.
+The latter two steps are optional, but table locality and survival goals have a significant impact on performance.
+Therefore Cockroach Labs recommends that you give these aspects some consideration [when you choose a multi-region configuration](choosing-a-multi-region-configuration.html).

 {{site.data.alerts.callout_success}}
 {% include {{page.version.version}}/misc/multiregion-max-offset.md %}